-The White Blouse is ever-present and a closet must-have.
-Gone are the days of finding only a button-up-Oxford, which as much as we loved, needed a bit of variety.
-As we shift into a modern era, the white blouse has also shifted to maintain its ubiquity.
+The white blouse is ever-present and a closet must-have.
+Gone are the days of finding only a button-up-Oxford, which needed a bit of variety as much as we loved it.
+Now, as we shift into a modern era, the white blouse has also shifted to maintain its ubiquity.

-The proportions of a neat, white blouse will transform itself, you, and the wardrobe piece with which you pair, from casual shorts/skirts evoking weekend comfort, to slinky cigarette pants for cocktails and even the formal ball skirt, which many designers, like Carolina Herrera and Donna Karan feature regularly on their runways paired with an ever-universal crisp, white blouse.
+The proportions of a neat, white blouse will transform itself, you, and the wardrobe piece with which you pair, from casual shorts/skirts, evoking weekend comfort, to slinky cigarette pants for cocktails and even the formal ball skirt.
+Many designers, like Carolina Herrera and Donna Karan, feature these looks regularly on their runways paired with an ever-universal crisp, white blouse.

 I know women who wouldn’t be caught dead leaving the house in an untucked shirt, whereas I also know plenty of women who find a tucked-in shirt to be binding, and high maintenance, so this is really going to be a unique call for every Prime Woman.
 Consider doing both!
-It’s a very modern look to tuck just in front and let the sides and back stay out.
-Certainly, in more formal situations, it would take just the right pairing to pull off un-tucked, but it certainly is doable.
-The same goes for casual scenarios where the constant tuck can come off as a bit ‘Stepford Wife’ in appearance.
+It’s a modern look to tuck just in front and let the sides and back stay out.
+Certainly, it would take just the right pairing to pull off un-tucked in more formal situations, but it certainly is doable.
+The same goes for casual scenarios where the constant tuck can appear as a bit ‘Stepford Wife’ in appearance.

 Check back here often, as we will be swapping out the selections from time to time, as each season brings slight twists to the classics.

 6 Tricks to Get Rid of Underarm Smell On Shirts